 - 1/2 tsp. hot sauce

 - While ribs cook melt butter in a saucepan or skillet and cook onions until tender over medium heat.
 Add garlic and cook until fragrant.
 Add remaining ingredients and stir to incorporate.
 Reduce heat to low, cover and cook for 5-10 minutes.
-Taste for flavor, adjust as desired and set aside.
+Taste the sauce for flavor, adjust as desired and set aside.

 This is a great make ahead meal.
 It tastes even better after cooling, sitting in the fridge overnight and reheating.